Skip to main content

 Federal Agencies

-EPA recommends that federal agencies take a proactive role in working with States and local air agencies and Tribal governments to ensure that the applicable implementation plan for the area addresses the federal facilities and potential future emissions from their projects.
-Federal agencies and facilities affected by the General Conformity regulations should evaluate the existing emissions within the area and the potential for emission reductions from current sources.
-During the implementation plan development process, the federal agencies should provide the State and local air agencies and the Tribal governments with information about their potential future projects.
-Such efforts will allow the States and local air agencies and Tribal governments to include the relevant federal facilities and future projects into the applicable implementation plan.
+EPA recommends that Federal agencies take a proactive role in working with State and local air agencies, and Tribal governments, to ensure the applicable implementation plan (AIP) considers potential future emissions caused by their activities.
+Federal agencies that propose Federal actions that include activities that would be subject to the General Conformity regulations should evaluate the existing emissions sources within the affected area and the potential for emission reductions from those sources, and how the proposed action fits within the State and Tribal offices' plans to prevent and control air pollution.
+During the General Conformity process, Federal agencies should provide the State and local air agencies, and the Tribal governments, with information about their potential future project activities, and consider both individual and facility wide emissions.
+Such efforts will allow the States and local air agencies, and Tribal governments, to include the relevant Federal facilities and activities into the AIP.

-Taking a proactive role will allow federal agencies to more effectively participate in the various provisions within the General Conformity regulations, such as the Early Emissions Reduction Credits (EERC) and the facility-wide emissions budget programs.
+Taking a proactive role will allow Federal agencies to coordinate more effectively with States and Tribes in developing and approving the various General Conformity provisions that will assist in demonstrating conformity, such as the Early Emissions Reduction Credits (EERC) program and the facility-wide emissions budget programs.

 General Conformity